spaceinventor/adhdl/docs/library/spi_engine/instruction-format.rst

 0  1  0  0  0  0  r s m m m m m m m m
 == == == == == == = = = = = = = = = =

+The GPIO instruction changes the state of 8 general-purpose ports of the SPI Engine.
+This is useful for flexibly controlling interfaces beyond standard SPI with relatively tight timing control with respect to the SPI operations.

 .. list-table::
    :widths: 10 15 75
    :header-rows: 1